-The Department of Oral Rehabilitation is responsible for core clinical teaching in the Bachelor of Dental Surgery programme and includes responsibility for the disciplines of Biomaterials, Clinical Cariology, Endodontics, and Prosthodontics.
+The Department of Oral Rehabilitation is responsible for core clinical teaching in the Bachelor of Dental Surgery programme and includes responsibility for the disciplines of Biomaterials, Clinical Cariology, Endodontics, General Dental Practice and Prosthodontics.
 The Department also has responsibility for teaching the Bachelor of Dental Technology and contributing to the Bachelor of Oral Health.

 Preventive and Restorative Dentistry